Kathryn Moler

 Kathryn Ann Moler (born c.
-1966) is an American physicist, and current Dean of Research at Stanford University.
+1966) is an American physicist, and current dean of research at Stanford University.
 She received her BSc (1988) and Ph.D.
 (1995) from Stanford University.
 After working as a visiting scientist at IBM T.J.
-Watson Research Center in 1995, she held a postdoctoral position at Princeton University from 1995-1998.
+Watson Research Center in 1995, she held a postdoctoral position at Princeton University from 1995 to 1998.
 She joined the faculty of Stanford University in 1998, and became an Associate in CIFAR's Superconductivity Program (now called the Quantum Materials Program) in 2000.
-She became an Associate Professor (with tenure) at Stanford in 2002 and is currently a Professor of Applied Physics and of Physics at Stanford.
-She currently works in the Geballe Laboratory for Advanced Materials (GLAM), and is the Director of the Center for Probing the Nanoscale (CPN), a National Science Foundation-funded center where Stanford and IBM scientists continue to improve scanning probe methods for measuring, imaging, and controlling nanoscale phenomena.
+She became an associate professor (with tenure) at Stanford in 2002 and is currently a professor of applied physics and of Physics at Stanford.
+She currently works in the Geballe Laboratory for Advanced Materials (GLAM), and is the director of the Center for Probing the Nanoscale (CPN), a National Science Foundation-funded center where Stanford and IBM scientists continue to improve scanning probe methods for measuring, imaging, and controlling nanoscale phenomena.
 She lists her scientific interests and main areas of research and experimentation as: